LuckxSz/LuckxSz/readme-en.md

     </td>
   </tr>
 </table>

- Hello World.
-My name is xkl, I'm 19 years old, and I'm passionate about programming and everything about technologies.
+ Hello World. <br> My name is xkl, I'm 19 years old, and I'm passionate about programming and everything about technologies. <br>
-  I'm constantly looking for challenges and opportunities to grow, as a programmer and as a person.
+  I'm constantly looking for challenges and opportunities to grow, as a programmer and as a person. <br>
-    🇧🇷 Portuguese = Native
-  🇺🇸 English = Advanced
-    🇯🇵 Japanese = JLPT-N5
+    🇧🇷 Portuguese = Native <br> 🇺🇸 English = Advanced <br >🇯🇵 Japanese = JLPT-N5 <br>

 </div>
 <h3 align="center"> Github Stats  </h3>